THEY-Consulting/THEY-Consulting.github.io/content/blog/a-beginners-guide-to-terraform.md

 In simpler words, Terraform knows which resources, with which options have been previously deployed (this is the `state`).

 If no resources have been previously created, Terraform will create all your resources from scratch.
-But if you have already created some resources within the same Terraform project, Terraform will realize that there are already some resources deployed (there is a **prior state**), so it will check your `*.tf` files in order to see what changes to the deployed resources you have defined in you `*.tf` files.
+But if you have already created some resources within the same Terraform project, Terraform will realize that there are already some resources deployed (there is a **prior state**), so it will check your `*.tf` files in order to see what changes to the deployed resources you have defined in your `*.tf` files.

 For instance, you might want to change the `Tags` in your previously created `EC2 instance`.
 If that's the case, Terraform will see if it is capable of modifying the `EC2 instance` that is already running, and if not, it will destroy it and create a new one.